mcanthony/tonic-image-builder/docs/api/CompositeImageBuilder.md

 # CompositeImageBuilder

-This class definition let you create an ImageBuilder that let you process composite datasets.
-The implementation rely on a single off-screen canvas to generate the resulting image of a composite structure (rgb.jpg + composite.json).
+This class definition lets you create an ImageBuilder that lets you process composite datasets.
+The implementation relies on a single off-screen canvas to generate the resulting image of a composite structure (rgb.jpg + composite.json).

 ## constructor(queryDataModel, pushAsBuffer)